mikal16/Effect-of-Ageing-on-Macrophage-Transcriptomic-Profile/README.md

 - GO and pathway enrichment
 - Cross-species ageing marker analysis

+The goal is to define how ageing remodels macrophage biology in both **mouse** and **human**, and identify conserved age-associated signatures.

 ---

 ## Key Objectives
 - Identify transcriptional changes associated with ageing in macrophages.
-- Build ML models to classify age from transcriptomic profiles.
+- Build ML models to classify age from transcriptomes.
 - Compare ageing signatures between mouse and human.
 - Detect conserved macrophage ageing markers.
-- Produce reproducible plots, signatures, and reports.
+- Produce publication-quality plots and reproducible analyses.

 ---